All You Need To Know About FedLoan Servicing

 IDR includes many plans such as IBR, ICR, PAYE, and REPAYE.

-Consolidation allows you to combine multiple federal loans into a single loan.
+Student loan consolidation allows you to combine multiple federal loans into a single loan.
 Consolidation has its upsides as well as its downsides, and it depends from person to person and the current financial condition to see whether it is the right choice for you.

 As mentioned you can combine only your federal loans, but what if you have private loans as well?